 The proposed development is also located along the proposed Inner Core Transportation Corridor and is the site of a proposed transit stop.
-Although the implementation of a transit system along the abandoned Northfolk Southern railroad is long term, it is noted that the site plan indicates a transit stop for this system on the property's Beltline frontage, and that there is easy resident and public access to the proposed transit stop.
+Although the implementation of a transit system along the abandoned Northfolk Southern railroad is long term, it is recommended that the site plan reflect the transit stop and provide safe and convenient access from the development to the proposed transit stop.